aneeshdurg/aneeshdurg.github.io/_posts/2024/2024-01-05-xorbits-summary.md

 implementations, such as `modin`, `polars`, and `bodo` among others.

-For full transparency, I am currently a full-time engineer at `bodo` - the similarity of my empolyer's product to `Xorbits` is what made me click on this paper, but the thoughts in this post are entirely my own and do not necessarily reflect the views or intentions of my employer.
+For full transparency, I am currently a full-time engineer at `bodo` - the similarity of my employer's product to `Xorbits` is what made me click on this paper, but the thoughts in this post are entirely my own and do not necessarily reflect the views or intentions of my employer.